horizon-research/Overcoming-NSP-Noise/README.md

 ```$ IgnoresDarkCurrent.py```

 #### Intent
-Indentify Cups of coffee that are mine
+Indentify cups of coffee that belong to me